 Loudon Hill.
 In 1296 an English convoy escorting a shipment of looted gold was passing through the Irvine valley to the port of Ayr.
 It was led by an English Knight by the name of Fenwick, who in 1291 had killed the father of William Wallace, Sir Malcolm.
 Wallace, who was fighting a guerilla war on the English invaders, planned an attack at Loudon Hill where the road on which Fenwicks convoy was traveling had to pass through a steep gorge.
 Wallace had about fifty men and Fenwick close to one hundred and eighty.
 The Scots blocked the road with debris and attacked on foot.
 The English charged, but the Scots held firm.
 Fenwick armed with a spear, turned his horse in the direction of Wallace, who in turn felled Fenwicks horse with his claymore.
 The unhorsed Englishman was no match on the ground where he, along with one hundred of his convoy, met their deaths.
 Scottish History.

-Scotsman Walking Wearing Kilt On Noup Headland On History Visit To Orkney
+Scotsman Walking Wearing Kilt Fairy Pools On History Visit To Isle Of Skye

 -